Back to California

 What This Bill Does

-• Requires that any perforation, hole, window, or other opening in an identification envelope must be at least one-half inch away from any fillable field on the ballot when fully inserted into the envelope.
+• This bill would require any perforation, hole, window, or other opening in an identification envelope to be located not less than one-half inch from any fillable field on the ballot, as measured when the ballot is fully inserted into the envelope according to instructions provided to the voter.

 Limits and Unknowns